dfsj66011/obsidian_note/amin.ai/Algorithms&Architecture/Reinforcement Learning for Agents.md

 ### The Role of Reward Modeling

 - Reward modeling lies at the heart of RL systems for language, web, and computer-use agents.
 In traditional RL, the reward function is hand-crafted to quantify success—for example, the score in a game or the distance to a goal.
-In contrast, modern LLM-based agents operate in open-ended environments where the notion of “correctness” or “helpfulness” is inherently subjective and context-dependent.
+In contrast, modern LLM-based agents operate in open-ended environments where the notion of “correctness” or “helpfulness” is inherently subjective and context-depe ximate human judgment.

-- To handle this, reward models (RMs) are trained to approximate human judgment.
 Instead of manually defining numerical rewards, the system learns a function rϕ(x,y) that predicts the quality of an agent’s output y for a given input x.
 These RMs are usually fine-tuned on preference datasets where human annotators rank outputs from best to worst.

 - Formally, given a dataset of comparisons D=(xi,y+i,y−i), the reward model is trained to maximize: